Jahia/widen-asset-picker/README.md

    > You must restart jContent to have these properties available in the environment.

-   > The connector released for jContent v8 use a .cfg file and properties can be hot deployed
+   > Note : The jContent v8 connector uses a .cfg file and properties can be hot deployed

 ### Deploy the module
 The module can be installed in 2 ways, from the source or from the store (available soon)